3point14guy/notes/8_ruby_d4/ruby-day4.md

 5. How many arguments can a method take?
 *Trick question!
 No limit!*

+6. What’s a method?
+What’s it good for?
+*A block of code that acts like a variable.
+Keeping code dry.*

+7. How do you get a value back from a method?
+*return*

+8. How do you write a one-line if/else statement?
+*condition ? code if true : code if false*

 ### Object vs. Class
 **SHOW first 3 slides**